-The information can be obtained from the entrance staff, an environmental corner by the entrance, via information material or TV monitors in the public areas, etc.
+The information can be obtained from the reception/concierge, an environmental corner in the lobby, via TV monitors or binders in the public areas or conference areas.

 If the establishment is in an area where bicycling is impossible due to very dangerous traffic conditions, extreme weather conditions or other special circumstances, then this criterion is non-applicable.